hweidner/psync/README.md

 movements which are needed to read and write concurrently on/to the same disk.
 Parallel copying even increases the amount of head movements.

+Never use psync when writing to a FAT/VFAT/exFAT file system!
+Those file systems are best written sequentially.
+Parallel write access will be slower, and leads to inefficient data structures and fragmentation.
+Reading from those file systems with psync should be efficient.

 How it works
 ------------